 Learning about our missionary ancestors can tell us a lot about ourselves.
 As we follow in their footsteps of service and faith, we can draw strength from their examples and recognize the traits that they passed on.
 The stories below, among many others, show how the spirit of missionary service can continue through generations to impact our lives and turn our hearts to our ancestors.
-After watching the videos, test your own knowledge about your missionary ancestors with the My Missionary Heritage Quiz.

 “They Did It, So I Can Too”

 “I had a really hard time with the language, and I had some really lonely times.
 And I just thought, ‘Great-grandpa Gonzalez went through so much more, and Heavenly Father blessed him and helped him.
 If my great-grandpa can do that, I can do anything.’”